lfedgeai/AIOps/demo/demo-4-openshift-network-observability/README.md

 ## Notes & gotchas

 - **Non-STS by design.** This kit uses static S3 credentials for a demo.
-For a production/STS cluster, use the [Cloud Credential Operator (CCO)](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/authentication_and_authorization/managing-cloud-provider-credentials) token flow (see the runbook) instead.
+For a production/STS cluster, use the [Cloud Credential Operator](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/authentication_and_authorization/managing-cloud-provider-credentials) token flow (see the runbook) instead.
 - **PostgreSQL image** (`registry.redhat.io/rhel8/postgresql-10`) pulls via the cluster's global pull secret — present on a standard install.
 An `ImagePullBackOff` on `postgresql` means the pull secret, not the manifest.
 - **Advanced eBPF features are optional.** The dropped-flow, DNS, and RTT demo moments require PacketDrop / DNSTracking / FlowRTT — enable them at install time.
 - **Loki retention** is usually set to 7, 14 or 28 days.
 For longer compliance windows, export flows (Kafka / OpenTelemetry) to a long-term store, syslog server or SIEM such as Splunk.